curl/curl/docs/SECURITY-PROCESS.md

  - virtually every argument can contain sensitive data, depending on use
  - blanking all arguments would make it impractical for users to differentiate curl command lines in process listings

+## Busy-loops

+Busy-loops that consume 100% CPU time but eventually end (perhaps due to a set timeout value or otherwise) are not considered security problems.
+Applications are supposed to already handle situations when the transfer loop legitimately consumes 100% CPU time, so while a prolonged such busy-loop is a nasty bug, we do not consider it a security problem.